Refer to the admission options below to see how you can become a WVU Mountaineer.

 The courses must be broken down by 9th, 10th, 11th, and 12th grade years.
 The transcripts must bear the signature of the person who administered the curriculum.Detailed guidelines are available at Home Schooled Applicants.

-If you have completed a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above, you should request that the State Department of Education mail copies of your scores to the Office of Admissions.
+If you have completed a Test Assessing Secondary Completion (TASC) with a score of 500 on each of the five subtest categories or a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above, you should request that the State Department of Education mail copies of your scores to the Office of Admissions.
 Request that the high school you last attended send a copy of your transcript to WVU, listing the coursework you completed.

-If you would have graduated less than five years before your admission request, you must present composite ACT or combined Math and Critical Reading SAT scores with your application.
-If it is more than five years since your class graduated from high school or you earned your GED diploma, and you have not attended another college, we may waive some of the admission requirements.
+If you would have graduated less than five years before your application for admission, you must present composite ACT or combined math and critical reading SAT scores with your application.
+If it is more than five years since your class graduated from high school or you earned your TASC or GED diploma and you have not attended another college, Admissions will not require ACT or SAT scores as part of your application review.

 To determine the average standard GED score, please follow one of these two steps: